Piriformis syndrome facts

 What is the prognosis of piriformis syndrome?

-If piriformis syndrome is diagnosed early and the underlying cause treated, the prognosis is usually good.
+If health care professionals diagnose piriformis syndrome early and the underlying cause treated, the prognosis is usually good.
 However, piriformis syndrome in some people is diagnosed later in the disease.
 A later diagnosis has a less favorable prognosis if the disease has become chronic.

 Is it possible to prevent piriformis syndrome?